-There are variety of factors that you will need to consider to ensure you purchase suitable sleeping bags for cold weather.
-Before going out to purchase a good winter sleeping bag, consider the following factors:
+There are a variety of factors that you will need to consider to ensure you purchase suitable sleeping bags for cold weather.
+Before going out to buy a good winter sleeping bag, consider the following factors:

-Sleeping bags are insulated to keep your warm.
-The insulation is usually in the form of either down or synthetic which is sandwiched between two layers of fabric, shell fabric on the outside and lining on the inside.
+Sleeping bags are insulated to keep you warm.
+The insulation is usually in the form of either down or synthetic material which is sandwiched between two layers of fabric – shell fabric on the outside and lining on the inside.

 - Comfort: This is the warmth level required for a woman to sleep comfortably.
-It is based on a woman, because on average women require more insulation to stay warm than men.
+It is based on a woman because on average women need more insulation to stay warm than men.